Layne913/ReadingNotes/README.md

   The method should not invoke methods on objects that are returned by andy of the allowed functions.
   Train wrecks: a.b().c().d(); looks like a train, and voilate the law of Demeter
 * Hybrids structure: half object and half data structure.
 Difficult in both adding new data structure and adding new functions.
 Avoid  creating them.

+## Chapter 7: Error Handling
+* Use exceptions rather than return codes
+* Define exception classes in terms of a caller's need.
+  ?????
+If you throw a checked exception from a method in your code and the catch is three levels above, you must declare that exception in the ???? signature of each method between you and the catch.
+This means that a change at a low level of the software  can force signature changes on many higher levels.
+The changed modules must be rebuilt and redeployed, even though nothing they care about changed.
+* Provide  Context with Exceptions
+  Create informative error message which contains failed operation together with the type of the failure, and pass them along  with your exceptions.
+  Types of error: by source; by type: device failures, network failures, or programming errors/
+* When define exception classes, the biggest concern should be how they are caught.
+* Wrapping a third party API will minimize dependencies upon it and easier for testing.
+* Special case Pattern: you create a class or configure an object so that it handles a special case for you. (set default returns)
+* Don't return null.Change the lower level code to try not return null, instead, it can return emptyList()..
+* Don't pass null.
+We could create a  new exception type and throw it or use a set of assertations.
+  When you do have pass a null, you can code with the knowledge that a null in an agrument list is an indication of a problem, and end up with far fewer careless mistakes.